 This workshop welcomes the participation and partnership of Tusten Social Sage Sessions.

-Join us at Mayer Wasner, 55 Main Street for poetry, short readings, and refreshments as we celebrate the launch of Deep Water Literary Festival 2023.
-Featured poets and writers include Sarah Mann, Zarah Cabañas, Stacy Wakefield, Paul Legault, and Sullivan County poet laureate Sharon Kennedy Knolle.
-This event is curated by Dani Case.
+Join us at various locations on Main Street for poetry, short readings, and refreshments as we celebrate the launch of Deep Water Literary Festival 2023.

 Tim Bruno of WJFF Radio Catskill leads a podcasting workshop for middle and high school students.
 Learn the fundamentals of what makes a fresh story, crafting a narrative, and creating a pitch.
 Award winning podcaster and journalist Ilya Marritz will be on hand to discuss his process and ground the class in some of the basics of investigative reporting.